JohnL3/milestone-project-three/README.md

 * And then entering you heroku email and password
 * Then do: heroku create < name for your website >
 * If you do just: heroku create, heroku will create a random name for your website
+* On heroku go to settings and config vars: add SECRET_KEY and enter your secret key
 * Then do: git push heroku master

 When the push is completed you will see your web address in the console, you can copy and past this into browser to visit your site.